 Know your bamboo: Runners vs. Clumpers

-Before you rush into planting a bamboo in your garden, and before letting your next door neighbor talk you out of it, you need to understand the difference between running and clumping bamboo.
+Before you rush into planting bamboo in your garden, and before letting your next-door neighbor talk you out of it, you need to understand the difference between running and clumping bamboo.
 We can pretty well divide the 1,200+ species of bamboo into these two categories.

 Clumping bamboo, as the name indicates, tends to grow in a tight, dense pack.
 That’s because the rhizome roots are mostly u-shaped, naturally inclined to grow upwards.
 Most clumping bamboo species will gradually spread to a certain size, and then max out.
 But there are also “open clumpers”, whose footprints will continue to spread, but slowly.
 And there are other clumpers with unusually deep roots, which can also provide excellent erosion control.